ssssvicky/my_repo/README.md

 In this notebook, I use Spark SQL and python for big data analysis on SF crime data.
 Datase can be found:https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry

-- Visualize the distribution of all the incidents using the longitude and latitude information
 - Count the number of crimes for different category
 - Count the number of crimes for different block address
 - Count the number of crimes each Sunday at downtown